 Prime factorization is interesting in its own right.
 But it does have some further applications that can be very handy.

-When wishing to obtain the lowest common multiple of two numbers, we can find this LCM by prime factorization.
+When wishing to obtain the greatest common factor of two numbers, we can find this GCF by prime factorization.

 How it Works: